Exploring exotic configurations with anomalous features using deep learning: Application of classical and quantum-classical hybrid anomaly detection: Conclusion

 In this paper we demonstrate the application of anomaly detection to reveal exotic features of a condensed matter system.
 We consider an Anderson model which shows two kind of anomalies, i.e. a high transmission at strong impurity strength and low conductance at weak impurity strength.
 Here we focus on three different approaches namely isolation forest (IF) which is based on the classification scheme random forest, auto encoder (AE) which is based on classical neural network and the hybrid classical-quantum auto encoder (HAE) which is a combination of a classical neural network and a parametric quantum circuit.
 Unlike classification scheme, here the training is done only on the normal data and the learning algorithm detect the anomalous outcome without any prior knowledge of the anomaly class.
-Performance of these algorithms are quantified with three different scores namely precision, recall and F1 score.
+Performance of these algorithms are quantified with three different scores namely precision, recall, and F1 score.
 Predicting such high level of non-linear outcome is only possible via a neural network which is also reflected in their individual scores.
 We also demonstrate that the HAE performs better compared to its classical counterpart (AE) due to its inherent ability to deal with highly non linear feature mapping \cite{hilbert_feature, schuld2021supervised} which can't be achieved with classical circuit with same dimension.

 In context of quantum transport, these anomaly detection schemes can be instrumental in understanding the behaviour of Anderson localisation as well as formation of solitons in disordered system.
 The method we present here is quite generic and can be extended to other systems.
 For example, in case of optical lattices, this formalism can be exploited to investigate Anderson localisation of light \cite{Segev2013}.
-For an abstract higher dimensional phase space, where the input parameters are made of different physical observable such as electronic or chemical properties of a system this approach can reveal new exotic configurations which can not be explored with any conventional methods.
+For an abstract higher dimensional phase space, where the input parameters are made of different physical observable such as electronic or chemical properties of a system this approach can reveal new exotic configurations which can not be explored with any conventional methods, and thus would be instrumental in new physics hidden in remote corners of complex phase space.